voytech/tabulate/README.md

           }
     }
 ```
-DSL is built from functions taking lambda receivers - this makes it possible to configure builders in scope with some language support.
-E.g. using loops as below:
+DSL functions take lambda receivers as arguments - this makes it possible to configure builders with some language support.
+E.g. using 'forEaach' as below:
 ```kotlin
     val additionalProducts = ...
     tabule {